Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Charles Schwab Overview

-Schwab's been around since 1971, and honestly, it shows — in the best way.
-They've had over 50 years to figure out what investors actually need, and the platform reflects that.
-After their 2020 acquisition of TD Ameritrade, they absorbed one of the best trading platforms in the game (thinkorswim), which gave active traders a serious reason to stay.
+Schwab's been around since 1971, and it shows — in the best way possible.
+More than 50 years of experience means they've figured out what investors actually need, and the platform reflects that.
+When they acquired TD Ameritrade in 2020, they picked up thinkorswim, one of the best trading platforms on the market.
+That move gave serious traders a real reason to stay put.

 What Makes Schwab Stand Out

 Trading Tools and Research.
-Schwab's thinkorswim platform — previously TD Ameritrade's crown jewel — is genuinely impressive.
-Advanced charting, real-time data, paper trading so you can practice without real money on the line, and more technical indicators than most people will ever use.
-If you're a buy-and-hold investor, you might not care about any of that.
-But if you're dabbling in options or active trading, it's hard to beat.
+Thinkorswim — which came over from TD Ameritrade — is seriously impressive.
+Advanced charting, real-time data, paper trading so you can practice without risking real money, and more technical indicators than most traders will ever touch.
+If you're just buying and holding index funds, none of this matters.
+But if you're messing around with options or trading regularly, it's tough to beat what Schwab offers here.

 Schwab Intelligent Portfolios.
-Their robo-advisor is free for accounts with $5,000 or more.
-No advisory fees.
-That said, it does require a cash allocation, which some critics argue is how they quietly make money on the back end.
-That's a fair point, honestly — but for many people the overall math still works out in their favor.
+Free robo-advisor for accounts with $5,000 or more.
+Zero advisory fees.
+Now, some critics point out that Schwab requires a cash allocation, which they argue is how the company makes money on the back end.
+That's fair — but for most people, the overall math still works in their favor.

 Banking Integration.
-Look, Schwab's checking account is genuinely one of the best in the business, full stop.
+Here's the deal: Schwab's checking account is genuinely one of the best out there.
 No foreign transaction fees, ATM fees reimbursed worldwide.
-If you travel for work or just want one place for banking and investing, this is a bigger deal than people realize.
-(Fun fact: this checking account is actually why some people pick Schwab over every other option without even thinking twice about the investing features.)
+Want one place for banking and investing?
+This is a bigger selling point than people realize.
+Honestly, some investors pick Schwab just for this and never think twice about the other features.

 Schwab Pricing